Guide to Increase Website Traffic Using Google Keyword Planner Tool

-After you type keyword ideas on the Google Adwords keyword platform, it will automatically appear both original keywords and suggested keywords by Google, which you should highlight and include on your page or post for boosting SEO optimizations.
+After you type keyword ideas on the Google Adwords keyword platform, it will automatically appear both original keywords and suggested keywords by Google, you should highlight and include them on your page or post for boosting SEO optimizations.

 The main purpose of using the Google keyword planner tool is to highlight keywords in monthly searches, cost per click ( CPC), and Highlight keyword competition scores ( low-medium-high).

-3. Select low competition keywords
+3. Select low-competition keywords

 By using the Google keyword research tool, you will be able to find the targeted keywords as it helps to drive more traffic to your website as well as boost the conversion rate from sales.

-In particular, there are a few important keyword hunting factors when it comes to using this free keyword research tool:
+In particular, there are a few important keyword-hunting factors when it comes to using this free keyword research tool:

 - The first and foremost important is to check the average number of keyword searches monthly.
 It will tell us how often web browsers search for each keyword each month.
 Therefore, you may include those highly searches keywords to maximize the SEO optimizations.

 - Next is to highlight keyword ideas that have low competition rates because they may easily reach your potential customers and drive traffic to your site.
 In addition, you should only select common keywords that are related to your blog niche or business operation, which will be worth to use them on your sites